Clinical manifestations, diagnosis, and treatment of osteomalacia

 - Endo I, Fukumoto S, Ozono K, et al. Clinical usefulness of measurement of fibroblast growth factor 23 (FGF23) in hypophosphatemic patients: proposal of diagnostic criteria using FGF23 measurement.
 Bone 2008; 42:1235.

-- Whyte, MP.
+- Whyte MP.
 Enzyme defects and the skeleton.
-In: Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, Seventh Edition, Rosen CJ (Ed), The American Society of Bone and Mineral Research, Washington, DC 2008. p.454.
+In: Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, 8th ed, Rosen CJ (Ed), John Wiley & Sons, Inc, Ames 2013.

-- Recker, RR.
+- Recker RR.
 Bone biopsy and histomorphometry in clinical practice.
-In: Primer on the metabolic bone diseases and disorders of mineral metabolism, Seventh Edition, Rosen CJ (Ed), American Society of Bone and Mineral Research, Washington, DC 2008. p.180.
+In: Primer on the Metabolic Bone Diseases and Disorders of Mineral Metabolism, 8th ed, Rosen CJ (Ed), John Wiley & Sons, Inc, Ames 2013.

 - Bingham CT, Fitzpatrick LA.
 Noninvasive testing in the diagnosis of osteomalacia.
 Am J Med 1993; 95:519.